A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

-\begin{definition}\textbf{(Domain Adaptation~\cite{singhal2023domain})} Given a source domain \(D_S\) and a learning task \(L_S\), as well as a target domain \(D_T\) and learning task \(L_T\), \emph{domain adaptation} aims to improve the target predictive function \(f_T(x)\), where \(D_S \neq D_T\). \end{definition}
+\begin{definition*}\textbf{(Domain Adaptation)} Given a source domain \(D_S\) and a learning task \(L_S\), as well as a target domain \(D_T\) and learning task \(L_T\), \emph{domain adaptation} aims to improve the target predictive function \(f_T(x)\), where \(D_S \neq D_T\) \citep{singhal2023domain}. \end{definition*}

-This distribution shift type is called a \emph{domain shift}, or a \emph{covariate shift}.
-For example, consider multiple datasets with images of the same objects~\cite{wang2018deep}.
-Changes in the images' lighting, background, or orientation represent meaningful difference in the input features and are prototypical examples of a domain shift.
+This distribution shift type is called a domain shift, or a covariate shift.
+An intuitive example is a machine learning-based workload estimation method trained on data collected in an climate controlled environment (i.e., source domain) and tested on data in an outdoor environment (i.e., target domain).
+Extreme temperature differences will have an impact on an individual's workload, but also alter their physiological responses to nominal workload conditions \citep{hancock2003effects}.
 Domain adaptation is a non-IID machine learning method that seeks to minimize performance degradation in the presence of domain shift.
 It is important to note that domain adaptation techniques focus on distribution shifts between one source and one target domain (i.e., two distributions), as shown in Figure \ref{fig:dist_shift}.

-Domain adaptation has also been called \emph{transductive transfer learning}, as many techniques require the presence of source and target domain data during training in order to perform well~\cite{pan2009survey}.
-Further, there are two forms of domain adaptation: supervised~\cite{wang2018deep} and unsupervised~\cite{wilson2020survey}.
-Supervised domain requires that labels be available for \(L_T\), and there are no labels available for \(L_T\) for unsupervised domain adaptation.
-There tends to be significantly more data available in source domains than the target domains, and using labeled data from both domains typically results in overfitting to the source distribution~\cite{wang2018deep}.
+Domain adaptation has also been called \emph{transductive transfer learning}, as many techniques require the presence of source and target domain data during training to perform well \citep{pan2009survey}.
+Further, there are two forms of domain adaptation: supervised \citep{wang2018deep} and unsupervised \citep{wilson2020survey}.
+Supervised domain adaptation requires that labels be available for \(L_T\), while there are no labels available for \(L_T\) for unsupervised domain adaptation.
+There tends to be significantly more data available in source domains, and using labeled data from both domains typically results in overfitting to the source distribution \citep{wang2018deep}.
 Thus, the majority of prior work has focused on unsupervised domain adaptation.